h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  `sample_rate_per_class <algo-params/sample_rate_per_class.html>`__: When building models from imbalanced datasets, this option specifies that each tree in the ensemble should sample from the full training dataset using a per-class-specific sampling rate rather than a global sample factor (as with `sample_rate`).
 The range for this option is 0.0 to 1.0.
 Note that this method is sample without replacement.

--  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously trained model.
-Use this option to build a new model as a continuation of a previously generated model.

 -  `col_sample_rate_change_per_level <algo-params/col_sample_rate_change_per_level.html>`__: This option specifies to change the column sampling rate as a function of the depth in the tree.
 This can be a value > 0.0 and <= 2.0 and defaults to 1.
 (Note that this method is sample without replacement.)
 For example:

    level 1: **col\_sample_rate**